Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Technical Overview

-\myparagraphnoperiod{Why is Adapting the \boldmath$k$-Flips Algorithm to the Batch Setting Hard?} The sequential worst-case algorithm immediately gives a parallel dynamic algorithm (parallelizing a single update), because it only performs $k=O(\log n)$ flips, and thus runs in $O(\log n)$ \depth{}.
+The sequential worst-case algorithm immediately gives a parallel dynamic algorithm (parallelizing a single update), because it only performs $k=O(\log n)$ flips, and thus runs in $O(\log n)$ \depth{}.
 However, in the parallel {\it batch-dynamic} setting, applying the sequential algorithm on a batch of size $b$ would yield $\Omega(b \log n)$ \depth{}.
 Therefore, we would like to find a way to perform many edge flips at once to lower the \depth{} for batch updates.
 However, we run into four difficulties when flipping many edges simultaneously: \begin{enumerate}[label=(\arabic*),topsep=3pt,itemsep=3pt,parsep=0pt,leftmargin=20pt] \item We must decide which edges to flip.
-We cannot choose arbitrary edges to flip, because we need a net reduction in potential. \item We must demonstrate that potentials do not accumulate significantly.
-In Berglin-Brodal's counter game~\cite{BB20}, a single move consists of shifting weight from a single counter that is close to the maximum weight to other counters.
-In a batch update, we have many vertices change and transfer potential.
-We must either demonstrate that there exists a sequence of moves of their counter game that dominates a batch update, or find another method to bound potential movements.
+We cannot choose arbitrary edges to flip, because we need a net reduction in potential. \item In a batch update, we will need for many vertices to flip out-edges and transfer potential at once.
+We must either demonstrate that there exists a sequence of moves of Berglin and Brodal's sequential counter game that dominates a batch update, or develop a new counter game and domination argument more suitable to the batch setting.

-\item Data structures that are trivial in the sequential setting, if naively adapted, become expensive in the parallel batch-dynamic setting, contributing an additional $O(\log n)$ factor to the work.
-For the potential argument, we need a container for the out edges with FIFO-like behavior.
-Furthermore, we must maintain which vertices have high out-degree, so that we know from which vertices to flip edges.

 \item In the $k$-flips algorithm, the choice of later edge flips strongly depends on the earlier flips, since the maximum out-degree vertex changes with each flip.
-This dependence is important in the analysis, as it implies that the maximum out-degree can worsen by at most $1$ in a single call of $k$-flips, which is critical for the counter game.
-However, because we must pick many edges to flip at once, we seemingly lose this precision and the ability to bound the amount by which the maximum out-degree can increase in a single time step.
+This dependence is important in the analysis because it bounds the max out-degree increase.
+However, because we must pick many edges to flip at once, we seemingly lose this bound. \item Data structures that are trivial in the sequential setting, if naively adapted, become expensive in the parallel batch-dynamic setting, contributing an additional $O(\log n)$ factor to the work.
+In particular, maintaining an out-edge queue is trivial in the sequential setting but naively adds a $O(\log n)$ to the work in the parallel batch-dynamic setting.

 \end{enumerate}